onyx7-7/AIrenaX/README.md

    - Fans can join virtual queues for services like food, beverages, or merchandise from their seats.
    - The app sends notifications to users when it’s their turn, minimizing wait times and preventing long lines.

-### 3. **Personalized Seat Navigation**
+### 3. **Personalized Seat Navigation (2D Map)**
-   - The app uses AR/VR technology to guide fans to their seats and around the stadium.
+   - The app provides 2D map-based navigation to guide fans to their seats and around the stadium.
-   - Makes use of computer vision models like Mask R-CNN for seat detection and SLAM for navigation to provide real-time directions.
+   - a 2D map shows the layout of the stadium, and the app provides turn-by-turn directions to the selected seat.

 ## Tech Stack